futuremed-ru/covid/performance-analysis/README.md

 ## Takeaways

 We'd like to point out two main consequences:
-* Any nural netrowk will always try to find *the easiest way* to solve the task.
+* Any nural network will always try to find *the easiest way* to solve the task.
 * Look closely to the data on which the model performance is showed.
 Not bare numbers.